You are not alone. 💜 The world is brighter because you are in it!! Text or Call 988, the Suicide and Crisis Lifeline is there to help!!

 I am passionate about empowering others through movement, connection, and intentional care.
 I believe in the transformative power of dance not only as an art form but as a tool for healing, resilience, and self-discovery.
 Through my work, I aspire to empower individuals, foster healing, and positively influence the well-being of individuals and communities I serve.

-Join a local American Foundation of Suicide Prevention Chapters.
+Join a local American Foundation of Suicide Prevention Chapter, such as the Arkansas Chapter.